couchbaselabs/TodoLite-PhoneGap/README.md

 Now install the PhoneGap plugins required to make it run.
 This activates Couchbase Lite, the camera, and the InAppBrowser.

+**NOTE:** The contents of `https://github.com/couchbaselabs/Couchbase-Lite-PhoneGap-Plugin.git` are broken right now.
+They will be fixed in the next couple of days but if you want to follow these instructions today you can [grab a zip of the latest plugin](https://dl.dropboxusercontent.com/u/14074521/LGplugin.zip) and uncompress it and use the `/full/path/to/LGplugin/LGplugin` instead of the git url below.
+I hope to have this fixed by the end of the week. -- Chris

 ```sh
 phonegap local plugin add https://github.com/couchbaselabs/Couchbase-Lite-PhoneGap-Plugin.git
 phonegap local plugin add https://git-wip-us.apache.org/repos/asf/cordova-plugin-camera.git